skip to content

 A director may be liable for insolvent trading if the company incurs a debt whilst it is insolvent, and there were reasonable grounds for suspecting that the company was insolvent at the time.

-The Corporations Act 2001 (Cth) was amended in early 2020 to provide a safe harbour for directors in relation to insolvent trading during the pandemic.
+The Corporations Act 2001 (Cth) was amended in early 2020 to provide a safe harbour for directors in relation to insolvent trading during the COVID-19 pandemic.
 It meant that a director may have avoided personal liability for insolvent trading if certain criteria were met.

 The debt must have been:

-• Incurred in the ordinary course of business
+• incurred in the ordinary course of business

-• During the six month period starting on 25 March 2020
+• during the six month period starting on 25 March 2020

-• Before the appointment of an administrator or liquidator
+• before the appointment of an administrator or liquidator.

-From 1 January 2021, this protection is only available to eligible companies under measures known as temporary restructuring relief.
-The regime is complex and requires specialist accounting or legal advice.
-For more information, please visit Australian Securities and Investments Commission website for further information [link opens in a new window].
+This protection was only available to eligible companies under measures known as temporary restructuring relief.
+The regime ended on 31 March 2021.
+For more information, visit the Australian Securities and Investments Commission website or seek specialist accounting or legal advice.

 The minimum amount for a statutory demand under section 459E of the Corporations Act 2001 (Cth) was increased during the pandemic to $20,000, and the time for responding increased to 6 months.
 On 1 January 2021, this measure ceased and the minimum amount reverted to $2,000 with 21 days in which to respond.
+On 1 July 2021, the minimum amount for a statutory demand was permanently increased to $4,000.

 COVID-19 Insolvent Trading Relief : Last Revised: Mon May 31st 2021